 Big Creek Great Smoky Mountains National Park

-The Great Smoky Mountains National Park is full of numerous creeks, both big and small.
+The Great Smoky Mountains National Park is full of many creeks, both big and small.
 Frankly, it's difficult to find a hiking trail in the Smokies that doesn't run near a beautiful creek.

-Big Creek is one of those many creeks, and as it's name implies, is one of the larger creeks in park and also one of the most beautiful.
-Big Creek is wide, full of many different waterfalls, and always has a strong water flow, even during the summer.
+Big Creek is one of those many creeks, and as its name implies, is one of the larger creeks in park and also one of the most beautiful.
+Big Creek is wide, has many waterfalls, and always has a strong water flow, even during the summer.

 The Big Creek Area of the Great Smoky Mountains National Park centers on the creek itself, and is the most easily accessible creek in the park, as it is literally just a short drive off of I-40.
-The Big Creek Area of the park has a horseback riding, camping, bathrooms, parking lot, picnic area, rangers station, and is also the starting point for a number of great hiking trails, including Big Creek Trail itself.
+The Big Creek Area of the national park has horseback riding, camping, bathrooms, parking lot, picnic area, ranger station, and is also the starting point for several great hiking trails, including Big Creek Trail itself.

 Location: Great Smoky Mountains National Park